 - During each stage teachers ask a wide range of question types, for developing pupils’ responses when reading.
 These include: vocabulary, inference, summarising, predicting, retrieval, author choice, compare, contrast and comment.

 We foster a love of reading in a variety of ways:

 - We read to children every day in all year groups.
 We choose the books carefully so that children experience a range of genres.

-- Every classroom has an inviting book corner that is continually refreshed by the class teacher with new books from the library.
+- Every classroom has created a book corner that is continually refreshed with different books from the school library.